martinlehoux/kagamino_blog/content/posts/postgres-aggregates-correction/index.md

 memory (the table per se).
 For instance, instead of scanning 10GB of data, and dumping 90% of it, you use the index to find the 10% interesting rows, and then fetch the Heap blocks where the data lives.
-Note that you will actual fetch more than 10% of the disk data, because you are forced to load whole memory pages (around ~8KB by default).
+Note that you will actually fetch more than 10% of the disk data, because you are forced to load whole memory pages (around ~8KB by default).
 The Bitmap Heap Scan is really good when the chosen data lives close together, because you can fetch many rows in a single page read.

-However, when using subqueries, the independance between loops of the query leads to a bad correlation of heap pages: you may access several times during the query to the same heap page, but you will pay the cost several times too (in a single Bitmap Heap Scan, it's
+However, when using subqueries, the independence between loops of the query leads to a bad correlation of heap pages: you may access several times during the query to the same heap page, but you will pay the cost several times too (in a single Bitmap Heap Scan, it's